 There are also two other kinds of symmetry you can exploit.

-To exploit S/P symmetry, you don't have to do anything special: if your sources are only S polarized (
+To exploit or symmetry, you don't have to do anything special: if your sources are only polarized, then Meep will only propagate the fields , and similarly for the polarization with fields .

 If your structure has cylindrical symmetry (also known as the group), i.e. continuous rotational symmetry around the axis, then Meep can exploit this by running the simulation in cylindrical/polar coordinates.

-CYLINDRICAL) in the ctl file, and then the vectors are interpreted as triplets instead of .
+dimensions = mp.CYLINDRICAL in the Python script, and then the vectors are interpreted as triplets instead of .

-no-size in the direction and a given corresponding to the wavenumber of the desired mode.
-For discrete periodicity, see this band diagram example.
+no-size (Scheme) in the direction and a given corresponding to the wavenumber of the desired mode.
+For discrete periodicity, see Tutorial/Resonant Modes and Transmission in a Waveguide Cavity/Band Diagram.

 Symmetry Phase Factors